cpotaraj1/GroceryDetection/README.md

 Install requirements.txt and run "python detect.py"

-TO-DO TASKS:
+## TODO tasks:
-Add training scripts
+* Add training scripts
-add validation scripts
+* add validation scripts
-add augmentation scripts
+* add augmentation scripts
-Need to test aws, docker and flask api utilities in "util" folder Need to make sure the pytorch models are hosted in google drive and a downloadable link is avaialble Need to add functionality to support SuperGLUE matching model
+* Need to test aws, docker and flask api utilities in "util" folder
+* Need to make sure the pytorch models are hosted in google drive and a downloadable link is avaialble
+* Need to add functionality to support SuperGLUE matching model